 And of course to further complicate things, there are also partially refundable tax credits where part of the credit is refundable and part of it is nonrefundable.

 What are some of the credits available?
 Let’s start with the refundable credits.
 The Earned Income Tax Credit is available to low to moderate income earners and will depend on your filing status (single, married, etc).
 The Child Tax Credit is for parents with a dependent child (or children).
-It is available to a broad group since it is limited by a relatively high modified adjusted gross income (MAGI) The American Opportunity Tax Credit is a partially refundable tax credit available to students in their first four years of college that covers tuition, fees, books, etc.
+It is available to a broad group since it is limited by a relatively high modified adjusted gross income (MAGI) The American Opportunity Tax Credit is a partially refundable tax credit available to students in their first four years of college that covers tuition, fees, books, etc. The Premium Credit is for those who purchase health insurance on the Health Insurance Marketplace.

 Your eligibility for tax credits depends on certain criteria specified by the IRS; often including your income, age, and tax filing status.